Argentina–Venezuela relations: History

 US$1.4 billion was traded between Argentina and Venezuela during 2008.

 Venezuelan President Hugo Chávez met Argentine President Cristina Fernández de Kirchner in Caracas on 11 August 2009.
 Kirchner called it a "bilateral meeting [...] aimed at deepening our vital integration."
 The two presidents signed deals intended to see Venezuela import leather, machinery and poultry from Argentina, whilst a rice importation agreement was described by the Argentine President as "the biggest ever in Argentina's history".
 The deals were said to be worth $1.1 billion.
 The meeting coincided with visits to Venezuela by dozens of Argentine businessmen.

 In February 2024, a Venezuelan Boeing 747, belonging to Conviasa subsidiary Emtrasur, was seized from Argentina's Ezeiza International Airport in Buenos Aires and flown to Miami, sparking off a diplomatic crisis.

 In March 2024, Argentina announced diplomatic actions against Venezuela after President Nicolás Maduro banned Argentine-licensed aircraft from accessing Venezuelan airspace amid increasing deteriorating relations between the two countries.

+The siege of the Argentine Embassy in Venezuela was a blockade of the Argentine Embassy and ambassador's residence in Caracas.
+Movement into and out of the compound was restricted between July 30 to September 1, 2024, on September 7–8, 2024, and from November 23, 2024, to May 6, 2025.
+The siege was ordered by the government of Nicolás Maduro and is part of the Venezuelan post-electoral crisis.
+The cause of the siege was the entry of indicted Venezuelan opposition staff members into the ambassador's residence, where they were taking shelter.

+In January 2026, Argentina's President Javier Milei praised the United States intervention in Venezuela and the capture of Venezuelan President Nicolás Maduro, declaring: “Freedom moves forward."